Recursive Prime Factorizations: Dyck Words as Numbers: Abstract

 \section{Abstract}

-I propose a class of numeral systems where numbers are represented by Dyck words, with the systems arising from a generalization of prime factorization.
-After describing two proper subsets of the Dyck language capable of uniquely representing all natural and rational numbers respectively, I consider ``Dyck-complete'' languages, in which every member of the Dyck language represents a number.
+I propose a class of non-positional numeral systems where numbers are represented by Dyck words, with the systems arising from a recursive extension of prime factorization.
+After describing two proper subsets of the Dyck language capable of uniquely representing all natural numbers and a superset of the rational numbers respectively, I consider ``Dyck-complete'' languages, in which every member of the Dyck language represents a number.
 I conclude by suggesting possible research directions.